EagleTribeEris/advancewelcomebot.py/README.txt

 - Code suitable for public bots since we use json file to store data on where to send Logs to which channel and which server
 - Added Ping command.

+With the Discord.py 2.0 rewrite, Slash commands became normal commands because slash commands has a big problem where there is no permission handling in slash commands.

 ================================================

 READ THIS: I am unable to get a data reset command to work at all.
 The only way to remove your server/channel ids from the json file is too manually remove it from the file.
 Turn on Developers mode to find out your server id.
 I tried modifing the on_guild_remove in https://stackoverflow.com/questions/64760333/how-to-set-a-welcome-channel-discord-py and modified it to a command but unable to get it to work.
 At this point, idk if it is even possible to remove data from your json file via command.
 I always get the following error: discord.ext.commands.errors.CommandInvokeError: Command raised an exception: KeyError: 'MYGUILDIDHERE'
 If you know how to fix this or create a data reset command, PLEASE let me know but submitting an issue or pull request.

 ================================================

 REQUIREMENTS:
-- Knowledge of Discord.py
+- Knowledge of Discord.py/Voltage
-- A discord bot application with token
+- A discord bot application with token/Revolt bot with token
 - Python 3.8.6 or newer (Using a Python software version below this may cause issues)

 ================================================

-SETUP:
+DISCORD BOT SETUP:
 1. Fork or Download this Source code to your hosting provider
 2. Create a Discord Bot Application and copy your bot token at https://discord.com/developers
 3. At the bottom, replace DISCORDBOTTOKEN with your Discord bot token you just created.